 Explore Trendy Sainte-Catherine

 AddressRue des Riches Claires 23, 1000 Bruxelles, Belgium

 Phone+32 2 213 00 65

 Shop and eat in this now trendy district just opposite the old Bourse (stock exchange).
 If you’re interested in sightseeing, don’t miss the delightful Notre-Dame-aux-Riches-Claires.
 This Flemish baroque church is well worth going into if it’s open.
 To the west, rue Antoine Dansaert is full of fashion shops with a reputation for cutting-edge design.
 Step into Annemie Verbeke for asymmetrical, often hand-worked women’s clothes, or walk to Martin Margiela for some of the most fashionable styles in town.
 Don’t miss the Vieux Marché aux Poissons, the old fish market.
 Once the main harbour of Brussels, this is where ships from around the world unloaded salted herrings, timber, grain coal and silk.
 There are notable fish restaurants along here like the long established François, serving lobsters, crabs and huge plateaus de fruits de mer to customers since 1922.

 The exhibit at Choco-Story tells you everything you need to know about chocolate, offers demonstrations of the subtle art of chocolate making and displays some extraordinary sculptures and objects—made of chocolate, of course!
-Suitably knowledgeable, it’s then time to do some serious chocolate buying.
+Now that you're suitably knowledgeable, it’s time to do some serious chocolate buying.
 If you’re willing to splurge, try Pierre Marcolini, where the man with the same name chooses the unprocessed cocoa beans personally.
-This master of the art has various stores in Brussels, but for a central, well stocked store go to 1 rue des Minimes where the sheer invention of his taste combinations and colours will blow your mind (and the bank).
+This master of the art has various stores in Brussels, but for a central, well-stocked store go to 1 rue des Minimes where the sheer invention of his taste combinations and colors will blow your mind (and the bank).